TV5 (Philippine TV network): Second TV5 era and collaboration with Cignal TV (2020–present)

 On August 15, 2020, Channel 5 reverted to its former name, TV5, and announced a partnership with its sister company Cignal TV, which was tasked with handling its programming.
-The partnership with Cignal TV introduced a slate of new entertainment programs and collaborations with other networks, including GMA Network.
+The partnership with Cignal TV introduced a slate of new entertainment programs and collaborations with other networks, including GMA Network, RPN, ZOE Broadcasting Network's A2Z and AMBS' All TV.
 TV5 unveiled its first wave of entertainment programs produced by companies such as Archangel Media/APT Entertainment, Content Cows Company Inc., Luminous Productions Inc., Regal Entertainment, Viva Television, and Brightlight Productions.
 Additionally, shows from ABS-CBN that were affected by the network's franchise non-renewal were transferred to TV5.
 In mid-September 2020, TV5 announced a second wave of programs for October, including shows produced by Regal, Viva, APT Entertainment, Brightlight Productions, and News5.

-On January 18, 2021, TV5 started carrying selected programming produced by ABS-CBN Studios after the shutdown of its free-to-air network.
-TV5 simulcasted Kapamilya Channel programming, including shows like It's Showtime (2022–2023; later moved to All TV, GMA Network, and GTV in following years), ASAP, FPJ: Da King (2021–2023) and Sunday Blockbusters (2024) movie blocks, Kapamilya Gold (Pira-Pirasong Paraiso and Nag-aapoy na Damdamin only).
-TV5 also simulcasted the Primetime Bida and Yes Weekend! lineups, excluding Goin' Bulilit and TV Patrol which were instead simulcasted on A2Z and All TV.
-Other programs included Rated Korina (produced by Brightlight Productions from October 24, 2020, to June 16, 2023, before its production was reverted to ABS-CBN on June 17, 2023), and Magandang Buhay (2023–2024; later moved to All TV on May 13, 2024).
+On January 24, 2021, TV5 has aired selected programming produced by ABS-CBN Studios following the shutdown of its free-to-air network.
+Programs included ASAP (2021–present, now hookup with All TV since 2026), Primetime Bida and Yes Weekend! (select programs only, 2021–present, now hookup with All TV since 2024), FPJ: Da King (2021–2023, now returned on GMA Network as FPJ sa GMA since 2025), It's Showtime (2022–2023, now moved on both All TV and GMA Network since 2024), Nag-aapoy Na Damdamin and Pira-Pirasong Paraiso (2023–2024 as part of Kapamilya Gold and reruns in 2026), Magandang Buhay (2023–2024, later moved on All TV from 2024 to 2026), Rated Korina (2023–present, originally by Brightlight Productions when the show transferred to TV5 from October 24, 2020 to June 16, 2023, now hookup with All TV since 2025), Sunday Blockbusters (2024), and Blockbusters sa Umaga (2026–present, hookup with A2Z and All TV).
+TV5 suspended the airing of newly released ABS-CBN content from January 2 to June 21, 2026, due to a financial dispute that was later settled.

-TV5 introduced its revamped programming under the slogan "TV5 TodoMax," dividing programs into five blocks: TodoMax Kids, TodoMax Serbisyo (Idol in Action), TodoMax Panalo (the afternoon programming lineup), TodoMax Primetime Singko, and TodoMax Weekend.
+TV5 introduced its revamped programming under the slogan "TV5 TodoMax," dividing programs into five blocks: TodoMax Kids, TodoMax Serbisyo (Idol in Action), TodoMax Panalo (the afternoon programming lineup), TodoMax Primetime (Singko), and TodoMax Weekend.

-Following the programming revamp, TV5 became the second most-watched TV network in prime-time TV ratings, according to the AGB-Nielsen, which conducts audience measurements for television ratings in specific areas of the Philippines, particularly in national urban and rural areas.
-The network's strengthened prime-time programs from ABS-CBN Studios and Cignal Entertainment contributed to the achievement.
+Following the programming revamp, TV5 became the second most-watched TV network in prime-time TV ratings, according to AGB Nielsen, which conducts audience measurements for television ratings in specific areas of the Philippines.
+Primetime programs produced by MQuest Ventures/Cignal/TV5 Entertainment, in association with various content company (such as UXS, The IdeaFirst Company, Viva Entertainment, ABS-CBN Studios, APT Entertainment, Brightlight Productions, Regal Entertainment, Cornerstone Studios and other various productions), contributed to the achievement.